 If you love all things chocolate, chickpeas, or just fun effortless modern vegan desserts, you’re going to love this new vegan Dark Chocolate Cinnamon & Sugar Roasted Chickpea Bark!!

-Return garbanzos to baking sheet and place in 400 degree Fahrenheit oven to roast for approx. 40 minutes.
+Return garbanzos beans to the baking sheet and place in 400 degree Fahrenheit oven to roast for 40 minutes.

 Shake baking sheet in a circular motion every 10-15 minutes to ensure even roasting.

 Remove from oven when garbanzos are a medium brown color and crispy when tasted.
 Set tray on cooling rack.